 The prosecution is obligated to provide the defense with the names and addresses of all relevant witnesses, and with copies of written or recorded statements made by the defendant or by co-defendants.
 The prosecution will normally be required to provide additional information upon request, such as copies of witness statements, and reports from expert witnesses.
 The specific materials and information that must be exchanged will vary from state to state.
 The prosecution is required to turn over all exculpatory and potentially exculpatory evidence to the defense, evidence that tends to show that the defendant is innocent of the crime, whether or not it is requested.
 Often, a prosecutor will provide nothing more than a copy of the police report, and perhaps some laboratory reports if the case involves drugs or drunk driving.
 Although criminal defense attorneys may differ, prosecutors typically argue that this meager discovery fulfills their legal duties.

 Discovery from the Defense

-The defense may be required to provide certain information to the prosecutor, including witness lists, and may also be required to provide expert witness reports.
+As part of what is called "reciprocal discovery", if a defendant requests discovery from the prosecution the defense may be required to provide certain information to the prosecutor, including witness lists, exhibit lists, information about and an opportunity to inspect tangible evidence within the defendant's possession, and may also be required to provide expert witness reports.